History of rugby union matches between France and Wales: 1980s–1990s: French command

 Similar to the first two decades between France and Wales, in which Wales won an overwhelming majority of fixtures played between the pair, between the years 1980 and 1999 France dominated the Welsh; they won seventeen out of twenty-three meetings (73.91%), including a twelve-match win streak between the years 1983 and 1993.

 Six Nations era: 2000–present

 Since the introduction of the Six Nations Championship, both France and Wales have won six titles each, including four Grand Slam's.
 Early during the 2000s France largely maintained the stranglehold that they gained throughout the previous decade, winning eight out of eleven matches.
 Following Wales' 2008 Six Nations Championship win over France, it would take Wales another four years before they would win another match 2012 Six Nations Championship.
 In both years Wales were crowned Six Nations Champions.

-As of 2025, both teams are each other's most competitive test side, with it being exactly a 50/50 split.
+As of 2026, both teams are each other's most competitive test side, with France having just one more victory than Wales.